-Where appropriate, and after taking into account various considerations, including that certain incentives may have competing advantages, we structure our executive employment arrangements and compensation programs to allow us to take a tax deduction for the full amount of the compensation we pay to our executives.
+Where appropriate, and after taking into account various considerations, including that certain incentives may have competing advantages, we structure our executive employment arrangements and compensation programs to allow us to take deductions to the greatest extent possible for the compensation we pay to our executives.

 Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended (the "Code"), limits tax deductions relating to executive compensation of certain executives of publicly held companies.
-For fiscal year 2021, the Compensation Committee reviewed and considered the deductibility of executive compensation under Section 162(m) of the Code.
+For fiscal year 2022, the Compensation Committee reviewed and considered the deductibility of executive compensation under Section 162(m) of the Code.
 However, it is expected that the Compensation Committee will authorize compensation payments that are not deductible for federal income tax purposes when the Committee believes that such payments are appropriate to attract, retain and incentivize executive talent.